Chinese embassy reacts to World Bank blacklist of CCECC, makes false claim

-The claim by the Chinese Embassy in Nigeria, on Monday, that the China Civil Engineering Construction Corporation (CCECC) is not among the companies recently blacklisted by the World Bank for fraud, is false.
+The claim by the China Civil Engineering Construction Corporation (CCECC) that it is not among the companies recently blacklisted by the World Bank for fraud, is false.

-Contrary to the embassy’s claims, a World Bank document seen by PREMIUM TIMES confirmed the blacklisting of the China Railway Construction Corporation Limited (CRCC), the parent company of the subsidiaries in Nigeria.
+Contrary to the claim published in Nigerian dailies by CCECC, a World Bank document seen by PREMIUM TIMES confirmed the blacklisting of the China Railway Construction Corporation Limited (CRCC), the parent company of the subsidiaries in Nigeria.

 This not only affected the CCECC, as named by the World Bank, but other CRCC affiliates around the word.

-Note: EDITOR’S NOTE: This story has been edited to reflect that the statement from CCECC was by the company and not from the Chinese Embassy in Nigeria, as initially reported by the News Agency of Nigeria.
-EDITOR’S NOTE: This story was edited to reflect that the statement from CCECC was by the company and not from the Chinese Embassy in Nigeria, as initially reported by the News Agency of Nigeria.